computational-psychology/hrl/examples/README.md

 Each folder contains a markdown file explaining the logic of that step.

+`tutorials/standalone/` holds self-contained versions of the first three steps that need only `HRL`, `numpy` and `Pillow`.
+Those are the scripts narrated in the "Getting started" and "Useful examples" pages of the documentation.
+The numbered folders above are the lab-realistic counterparts: they use `stimupy` for stimuli and text, and load a `lut.csv`.
+See `tutorials/standalone/README.md`.

 ## Experiment templates

 `templates/` contains ready-to-use experiment templates, one per paradigm: